 Recommending timing for the transition from phase 1 to phase 2 will facilitate satellite operators preparing retrofit operations for terminals/users requiring protection.
-Timing for closure of services is based on Inmarsat's public service obligations, which is typically 5-7 years. .
-Timing for the replacement of Satcom equipment is expected to be in a similar range but it should be noted that the ending of the transition period relies on the availability of suitable terminals which allow their widespread deployment notingIt may be noted that, for some maritime services, some terminal equipment already meets the blocking requirements (See Table 6).
-Aeronautical equipment are under development and a certification processes need to be followed for installing equipment on board aircraft.Table 6
+Timing for closure of certain maritime services has been based on Inmarsat's public service obligations, which was 5-7 years.
+It should be noted that the ending of the transition period relies on the availability of suitable terminals and their widespread deployment,.
+It may be noted that, for some maritime services, some terminal equipment already meets the blocking requirements (See Table 6).
+Aeronautical equipment is under development and certification processes need to be followed for installing equipment on board aircraft.

+CEPT recommends a timing for the transition from phase 1 to phase 2 in the range of 5 to 7 years, and will [inform/liaise] with ICAO/IATA and IMO [of/on] this [proposed] time scale.

-CEPT will recommend recommendtiming for the transition from phase 1 to phase 2 which may differ for maritime,aeronautical MES terminals.
-It is recommended that the constraints for phase 1 and 2 including the date for phase 2 are made clear before the awards of IMT in the frequency band 1492 to 1517 MHzCEPT is making the assumption that MES Terminals operating under IRIS project are not subject to phase 1.
+, recommends administrations to define in the range of 5 to 7 years but thatand Such transition may be in the range from 5 to 7 years or shorter so that Phase 2 would start no later than 2025.
+The relevant timing for transition from phase 1 to phase 2 should be assessed on case by case basis depending, in particular, on the date of the authorisation of mobile SDL below 1518 MHz It is recommended that the constraints for phase 1 and 2 including the date for phase 2 are made clear before the awards of IMT in the frequency band 1492 to 1517 MHz. .

+Before proceeding further, CEPT shoulddiscuss and [coordinate/agree with] ICAO/IATA/EUROCAE and IMO; and CEPT member States may wish to discuss with their national aeronautical and maritime industries to assess potential impact, cost and best way forward. [/minimise the/ establish with CEPT administrations ]1

-CEPT will informICAO/IATA and IMO so that will inform so that they can take the appropriate steps with no delay in order to [reduce// ]the duration of the phase one to an acceptable/reasonable timeframe; and with the airlines and their trade bodies (e.g. Airlines for Europe ("A4E")) to establish a realistic time schedule for the adoption of new aeronautical terminals.
+CEPT will liaise with inform ICAO/IATA and IMO to establish a realistic timescale for so that they can take the appropriate steps with no delay in order to reduce the duration of the phase one to an acceptable/reasonable timeframe

+and with the airlines and shipping companies and their trade bodies (e.g. Airlines for Europe ("A4E"), International Chamber of Shipping (ICS), Comite International Radio Maritime (CIRM)) to establish a realistic time schedule for the adoption of new aeronautical and maritime terminals.

 Proportionate measures to address the potential blocking of MES terminals